abhishekpatil4/attendd-tg-bot/README.md

 # attendd-tg-bot
-Telegram bot for KLE Tech Students to check their marks
+Telegram bot for KLE Tech Students to check their marks.